zavi203/Concrete-Matlab-Machine-Lerning-Model/README.md

 Original paper: I-Cheng Yeh, "Modeling of strength of high performance concrete using artificial neural networks," Cement and Concrete Research, Vol. 28, No. 12, pp. 1797-1808 (1998).

-Feel free to play around with the hyperparameters of the program.
+Run the CDS.m file and feel free to play around with the hyperparameters of the program.
 Thank you :)

 E-mail: telebwe@gmail.com